 Wheel Rollout

-The Wheel Rollout is an advanced exercise performed by rolling a wheel away from your body while keeping tension through your trunk.
-It is useful because it challenges your ability to control movement while resisting extension, making it one of the most effective ways to train core stability without adding external load.
+The Wheel Rollout is an advanced core exercise performed by rolling a wheel away from the body while maintaining full tension through the trunk.
+It challenges your ability to resist spinal extension under load, making it one of the most effective anti-extension exercises available without added weight.

 - Kneel on a padded surface with your knees hip-width apart and place the ab wheel on the floor directly beneath your shoulders.